-Emmali Branton grew up in Dundas, Ontario, where she currently resides.
-She is the Administrative Coordinator at Centre, where she supports programming, schedules facilities, and handles membership.
-This means she’ll often be the friendly face greeting you at the front desk or in the gallery, or the person responding to your emails.
+Emmali Branton currently resides in Dundas, situated on ancestral Anishinaabe and Haudenosaunee land.
+She is the Membership Coordinator at Centre, where she supports programming and works closely with artist members.
+She’ll often be the friendly face greeting you at the front desk or in the gallery.

-Emmali is an emerging interdisciplinary artist who has worked and volunteered in various capacities in the arts sector.
-She holds a BAH from the University of Guelph in Studio Art and English.
+Emmali is an emerging interdisciplinary artist, and holds a BAH from the University of Guelph in Studio Art and English.
 Emmali works at Centre because she is passionate about empowering community, amplifying social justice, and making art accessible.

 Christina Tarsitano was born and raised in Hamilton, Ontario.
 Christina’s roles at Centre include Project Coordinator for the Shift Program and Job Developer for the 360Youth Program.
 As the Shift Project Coordinator, Christina builds and maintains relationships with employment programs in Hamilton and the surrounding areas, as well as collaborates with artists to build and deliver soft-skills programming to assist youth in obtaining and maintaining employment.
 As the Job Developer for 360Youth, Christina designs and implements training in hard- and soft-skills,, working directly with youth to help them navigate the system and build assets to retain employment.